nbicocchi/learn-microservices/modules/tools/slides/2 - Maven and Spring.md

 </dependencies>
 ```

-However, as we've seen, this is a fully running, functional project.

-This is because **this one dependency is actually pulling in quite a large number of other artifacts using the transitive dependencies Maven functionality**.
+We have a single dependency at this stage because it is pulling in quite a large number of other artifacts using the **transitive dependencies** Maven functionality.

 We can view all the transitive dependencies either by using the _Dependency Hierarchy_ tab (inside an IDE), or with the Maven command: